Business Operations Jobs at Columbia University with Visa Sponsorship

 Which visa types does Columbia University commonly sponsor for Business Operations roles?

-Columbia sponsors H-1B, E-3 (for Australian citizens), TN (for Canadian and Mexican nationals), F-1 OPT and CPT, and EB-2 or EB-3 immigrant visas for permanent residence.
+Columbia sponsors H-1B, E-3 (for Australian citizens), TN visa (for Canadian and Mexican nationals), F-1 OPT and CPT, and EB-2 or EB-3 immigrant visas for permanent residence.
 Business Operations positions that require specialized education or analytical expertise are most commonly supported for H-1B and E-3.
 F-1 OPT hires are common for recent graduates entering operations or administrative analyst roles.

 What qualifications does Columbia University expect for Business Operations roles?